amai2012/DeepEnds/README.md

 * The sum total number of lines of code
 * The average number of lines of code of the leaves

-### HTML report
+### HTML / Markdown report

-In addition to the table contained in the CSV file a number of other tables are displayed:
+In addition to the table contained in the CSV file a number of other tables are displayed.

-* a list of leaves versus the number of lines of code
-* a list of leaves which aren't a child, grandchild, etc. of the graph
-* a list of leaves which cause the edges of the graph to form
-* a list of the dependencies which cause the edges of the graph to form
-* a structure matrix representation of the graph
+These are described in the report itself and can be found in [example output](Doc/Generated/DeepEndsDoc.md).

 ### Doxygen comments